DNAProject/DNA/README.md

 $ make
 ```

-After building the source code, you should see two executable programs you may need:
+After building the source code, you should see two executable programs:

 * `node`: the node program
 * `nodectl`: command line tool for node control